cloudevents/spec/cesql/spec.md

 As specified in 3.3, in the event of an error a function MUST still return a valid return value for it's defined return type.
 A CESQL engine MUST guarantee that all built-in functions comply with this.
-For user defined functions, if they return one or more errors and fail to providea valid return value for their return type the CESQL engine MUST return the zero value for the return type of the function, along with a _FunctionEvaluationError_.
+For user defined functions, if they return one or more errors and fail to provide a valid return value for their return type the CESQL engine MUST return the zero value for the return type of the function, along with a _FunctionEvaluationError_.

 ### 3.6.
 Evaluation of the expression

-Operators MUST be evaluated in left to right order, where all operators within a parenthesized expression MUST be evaluated before continuing to the right of the parenthesized expression.
+Operators and functions MUST be evaluated in order of precedence, and MUST be evaluated left to right when the precedence is equal.
+The order of precedence is as follows:

+1. Function invocations
+1. Unary operators
+  1. NOT unary operator
+  1. `-` unary operator
+1. LIKE operator
+1. EXISTS operator
+1. IN operator
+1. Binary operators
+  1. `*`, `/`, `%` binary operators
+  1. `+`, `-` binary operators
+  1. `=`, `!=`, `<>`, `>=`, `<=`, `>`, `<` binary operators
+  1. AND, OR, XOR binary operators
+1. Subexpressions
+1. Attributes and literal values

 AND and OR operations MUST be short-circuit evaluated.
 When the left operand of the AND operation evaluates to `false`, the right operand MUST NOT be evaluated.
 Similarly, when the left operand of the OR operation evalues to `true`, the right operand MUST NOT be evaluated.